leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/keymap.rst

 #.
 Change hotkeys as you want.
 Just click on the shortcut input and enter the new shortcut.

 Active
-   Un-check to disable this keymap item.
+   Uncheck to disable this keymap item.
 Map Type
    Keyboard
       Single hotkey or key combination.